 The Killoe GAA website received the Leinster GAA Club Website of the Year award for 2014 at the annual Leinster GAA awards night in Portlaoise on Friday 5th December.
-Leinster Council Chairman John Horan and Leinster Council PRO John Greene presented the award to Jimmy Halpin, John Dowd and Colm Devaney.
+Leinster Council Chairman John Horan and Leinster Council PRO John Greene presented the award to Jimmy Halpin & John Dowd from the Killoe club and Colm Devaney representing the web developer Paul Devaney.

 The Leinster Council cited the following in awarding this years honour: “We honour Emmet Óg from Longford for their excellent website.
 They receive the 2014 Comhairle Laighean Club Website Award.
 New media platforms continues to grow in importance for the GAA.
 They can be a tremendous tool in terms of communication, information dissemination and promotion.
 Emmet Óg have grasped the potential here and this is reflected in their hugely informative and innovative website.”